movephutthaphaiboon/epa141a-flood-policy-optimization-overijssel/README.md

 ## Results

-The full analysis, discussion, and policy recommendations will be included in the final report submitted on Brightspace.
+The full analysis, result interpretation, discussion, and policy recommendations will be included in the final report submitted on Brightspace.